 2. Do your research

-If you feel you have what it takes to become a contractor, you need to work out a) whether there is a market for your skills, and b) what contract rate you will be able to command.
+If you feel you have what it takes to become a contractor, you need to work out

-The best way to do this is by doing some in-depth online research.
-Start off with our own IT contract rate-checking tool, which uses data sourced from thousands of contract jobs posted on major recruitment sites.
+Start with our IT contract rate-checking tool, which uses data sourced from thousands of contract jobs posted on major recruitment sites.

-You can also gain a good impression of overall market strength by reading updates on one of the many contractor industry sites.
 You’ll also get more of a feel for your earning power when you start researching possible contract positions and speaking to agencies and other contractors.

 3. Finding contract work